 Spectrum Health is committed to the wellness of our residents and fellows.
 Being a physician is a higher calling and honorable profession.
 It can be extremely rewarding, yet emotionally and physically exhausting.
-Psychological, emotional, and physical well-being are critical in the development of the competent, caring and resilient physician.
-We are dedicated to improving the learning environment to achieve a culture of respect and accountability for physician well-being.
+Psychological, emotional and physical well-being are critical in the development of the competent, caring and resilient physician.
+We are dedicated to improving the learning environment to achieve a culture of respect and accountability for physician wellness.

 - Professional fulfillment

 - Resident lounges are stocked with healthy snacks

 - A workout room for only residents and fellows has workout equipment and wellness space

 - Resident and fellows are encouraged to attend medical, dental, and mental health appointments regularly – Use Find a Doc to find a primary care physician and the Spectrum

 - Health App for 24/7/365 primary care and therapy video visits

 - MyConcierge is a benefit provided to all Spectrum Health physicians that can help you with personal activities such as picking up dry-cleaning, sending flowers and mailing packages - contact MyConcierge by phone (616) 486-7400 or email Myconcierge@spectrumhealth.org